-The decrease in fee and commission income from brokerage services was offset by increases in each other categories of fee and commission income.
-In particular, there was an increase of \$18 million in fee and commission income from payment processing at Paybox and its subsidiaries, which were acquired in the fourth quarter of fiscal 2023.
-There was also an increase of \$9 million or 237% in fee and commission income from bank services from Freedom Bank KZ attributable mainly to the increase of servicing payment cards, which is due to the growing average turnover of merchants.
+The increase in fee and commission income was due to an increase in each category of fee and commission income, which increases were principally due general growth of the Company's operations between the two quarters.
+In particular, there was an increase of \$10.3 million in fee and commission income from payment processing at Paybox and its subsidiaries, which were acquired in the fourth quarter of fiscal 2023.
+There was also an increase of \$3.5 million or 61% in fee and commission income from bank services from Freedom Bank KZ attributable mainly to the increase of servicing payment cards, which is due to the growing average turnover of merchants.